MarkLogicUniversity/ml-gradle-series/README.md

 	Introduces you to the **ml-gradle** plug-in.
 There are no hands-on activities for this episode.

 * **Episode 2 - Scaffolding New Projects with ml-gradle.**
 	Creating a new project configuration with the **ml-gradle** plug-in including configuration resources for an Application Server, Content and Module Databases, Security Roles and Users.
 Learn how to deploy your new configurations to a MarkLogic server and also how to undeploy them.
-Customize resource configurations to include new indexes for our sample project application.

-	See the README.md file in the `episode2` folder for information specific to hands-on activies for this episode.
+	See the README.md file in the Episode 2 folder for information specific to hands-on activies for this episode.

 * **Episode 3 - Customizing Deployments with ml-gradle.**
-	Customize our previous configurations to deploy application code, a REST api extension and also deploy content to our new database.
+	Customize our previous configurations to add indexes, deploy a REST extension and also deploy content to our new database.

+	See the README.md file in the Episode 3 folder for information specific to hands-on activies for this episode.

+* **Episode 4 - Securing Content with ml-gradle, Roles and Permissions.**
+	Create a security model for our content and deploy content that has been secured by roles.

+	See the README.md file in the Episode 4 folder for information specific to hands-on activies for this episode.

+* **Episode 5 - Securing Content with ml-gradle, Security by Roles.**
+	Continue our security deployment model and secure content according to roles assigned based on document content.

+	See the README.md file in the Episode 5 folder for information specific to hands-on activies for this episode.

+* **Episode 6 - Securing Content with ml-gradle, Element-Level Security.**
+	Deploy a finer granularity of content protection with element-level security.

-	See the README.md file in the `episode3` folder for information specific to hands-on activies for this episode.
+	See the README.md file in the Episode 6 folder for information specific to hands-on activies for this episode.